 There are many important elements of situational counseling.
-It involves providing support, stabilization and resources etc. Active listening is critical, as well as offering unconditional acceptance and reassurance.
-When a nonjudgmental way of support is provided, it reduces stresses and improve coping.
+It involves providing support, stabilization, and resources, etc. Active listening is critical, as well as offering unconditional acceptance and reassurance.
+When a nonjudgmental way of support is provided, it reduces stresses and improves coping.
 During the crisis situation, it can be very beneficial for individuals to develop a brief dependency on supportive people.
 This matter is different than in the case of unhealthy dependencies.
 This exercise also helps the individual become stronger and more independent.
-Skills like crucial conversations should be part of this counseling that creates an agreement and alignment by developing open discussion around risky, emotional, or high-stakes topics.
+Skills like crucial conversations should be part of this counseling that creates an agreement and alignment by developing an open discussion around risky, emotional, or high-stakes topics.

 In addition to providing support, situational counselors also help clients develop coping skills to deal with the immediate crisis.
 They also help the client explore different solutions to the same problem.
-They teach the client stress reduction techniques and encourage a positive outlook.
+They teach client stress reduction techniques and encourage a positive outlook.
 In addition to teaching these skills to the client, it also strengthens the long-term commitment to continue utilizing and benefiting from these skills in the future.

 The challenge with situational counseling is that there is no standard formula to follow.
 However, the concept of situational counseling offers general guidelines that will assist counselors in building a more positive and productive relationship with their clients within different contexts.
 First and foremost, counselors need to understand the individual’s likes, dislikes, behavior patterns, personality, communication style, and interpersonal skills.